jiep/spake2plus/README.md

 ## Installation

+Download the latest version from [Releases](https://github.com/jiep/spake2plus/releases).

+## Build from source

-You can install this package locally using `pip`:
+You can install this package locally using `pip` upon cloning this repository:

 ```bash
 pip install -e .